fudomunro/connections/connections/separation.md

-# Six degreees of separation
+# Six degrees of separation

 ## The Task